-In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands disclosures in an entity's income tax rate reconciliation table and disclosures regarding cash taxes paid both in the U.S. and foreign jurisdictions.
-The update will be effective for annual periods beginning after December 15, 2024.
-The Company is currently evaluating the impact that this guidance will have on its financial statement disclosures.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands the disclosures required for income taxes.
+This ASU is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company is currently evaluating the impact of adopting ASU 2023-09 and will adopt it for fiscal year ending December 31, 2025.